 The commission is expected to receive a presentation from the Connecticut Police Chiefs Association regarding the response of law enforcement to Sandy Hook Elementary School on 12/14.
 Following the presentation, the commission members will discuss the State’s Attorney’s report on the tragedy.

 First Selectman Pat Llodra is seeking residents to fill several opening on local appointed boards and commissions.
 In some cases the appointments are required to be affiliated with a specific political party, while in other cases unaffiliated voters are encouraged to consider serving.

-The Hattertown Historic District has an alternate position available to a Democrat or unaffiliated voter and a full board position available to any registered voter.
+The Hattertown Historic District, with an alternate position available to a Democrat or unaffiliated voter.